asyncapi/.github/profile/README.md

 - **The AsyncAPI [YouTube Channel](https://www.youtube.com/playlist?list=PLbi1gRlP7pijUwZJErzyYf_Rc-PWu4lXS)**: it's where we record and upload our public community meetings.

 ## 📑 Getting started
 Are you wondering where to look first?
 Then search no more!
-Here are some great first [AsyncAPI Documentation](https://www.asyncapi.com/docs/) spots to visit, so as to get acquianted with the project and tools:
+Here are some great first [AsyncAPI Documentation](https://www.asyncapi.com/docs/) spots to visit, so as to get acquainted with the project and tools:
 - [Intro to AsyncAPI](https://www.asyncapi.com/docs/getting-started) 🔮
 - [Tutorials](https://www.asyncapi.com/docs/tutorials) 📚
 - [Spec Details](https://www.asyncapi.com/docs/specifications/v2.2.0) 🔍